Katsevich-Lab/sceptre/README.md

 You can browse the source code on Github [here](https://github.com/katsevich-lab/sceptre).

-Note that sceptre has been tested in R versions >=3.5 in both macOS systems and Linux systems.
+Note that sceptre has been tested only in R versions >=3.5 in both macOS systems and Linux systems.

 # References